sahilsharma17/study-mate/README.md

 # Study Mate

-Study Mate is a web application to help students organize study materials, note keeping collaborate with peers, and task progress.
+Study Mate is a mobile application to help students organize study materials, note keeping collaborate with peers, and task progress.

 ## Features